rkimoakbioinformatics/oakvar/mkdocs/docs/overview.md

+## Modular

 OakVar is a **platform** for genomic variant analyses.
+By platform, we mean that OakVar is modular. *Modules* written in Python are the building blocks of OakVar.
+OakVar achieves its functions by orchestrating such modules.

-It has the following core functionality:
+OakVar has the following core functionality:

 * Annotation
 * Query
 * Serve applications
+* Visualize

 ## Annotation